Insular Ice Plant: History

-The Insular Ice Plant was built in 1902 at near the southern end of the Puente Colgante (later Quezon Bridge).
+The Insular Ice Plant was built in 1902 at near the southern end of the Puente Colgante, later Quezon Bridge.
 The United States Congress approved the construction of the plant to "provide supplies comfort" to US troops.
 The facility is one of the first permanent structure by the Americans during the American administration of the Philippines.

 It was later severely damaged due to the Battle for Manila of World War II, leaving the tall smoke stack.
 The Insular Ice Plant was later dismantled in the 1980s to make way for the construction of the viaduct of the Manila Light Rail Transit System Line 1.
-Currently the lot is occupied by the Liwasang Bonifacio station of the Pasig River Ferry Service, and a bus terminal.
+Today, the lot is occupied by the Liwasang Bonifacio station of the Pasig River Ferry Service, and a bus terminal.

 Architecture

 The Insular Ice Plant was designed by American architect, Edgar K. Bourne, who was also the head of the Bureau of Architecture as per the Philippine Commission during that time.
-The facility was designed as a Mission Revivalist brick structure with a ten-story high smoke stack which made it a city landmark.
+The facility was designed as a Mission Revivalist brick structure with a ten-story high smoke stack, which made it a city landmark.